mikanikos/Fork-Accountability/docs/2-fork-accountability.md

 These processes are faulty unless they have a valid justification for sending the PREVOTE message for *v'* after being locked on *v* (i.e., other *2f + 1* PREVOTE messages for value *v'* in a round *r''* s.t. *r < r'' < r'*).

-On the other hand, if they do have such a justification, it means that there are at least *f + 1* processes that sent a PRECOMMIT message for value *v* in round *r* and also sent a PREVOTE message for value *v'* in round *r''* despite having locked value *v* when they sent a PRECOMMIT.
+On the other hand, if they do have such a justification, it means that there are at least *f + 1* processes that sent a PRECOMMIT message for value *v* in round *r* and also sent a PREVOTE message for value *v'* in round *r''*, despite having locked value *v* when they sent the PRECOMMIT of round *r*.

 It is clear that this scenario is similar to the one described at the beginning: the processes that sent a PREVOTE message for *v'* in *r''* are faulty unless they have a valid justification for sending the PREVOTE message for *v'* after being locked on *v*.